zaneb/autopage/README.md

     # dnf copr enable zaneb/autopage
     # dnf install python3-autopage

+### On Ubuntu

+A PPA is available for Ubuntu.
+The library can be installed by first enabling the PPA:

+    # add-apt-repository ppa:zaneb/autopage
+    # apt-get update
+    # apt-get install python3-autopage

 ## Basic Use

 The `AutoPager` class provides a context manager that furnishes the output